cdevairakkam7/SQL-Queries/Case Statement.md

 GROUP BY Country_code,Venue;
 ```

-## CASE statment is used in the WHERE clause  against multiple conditions to get the resultant set
+## CASE statement is used in the WHERE clause  against multiple conditions to get the resultant set

 ```
 SELECT Unique_ID,